awsdocs/aws-service-catalog-admin-guide/doc_source/configure-snow.md

 **To configure the AWS Service Catalog scoped application and applicable roles**

 1. On your ServiceNow dashboard, create a role called **order\_aws\_sc\_products**\.
 This role is granted to any users with permission to order AWS Service Catalog products\.
-For instructions, see [Create a role](https://docs.servicenow.com/bundle/london-platform-administration/page/administer/roles/task/t_CreateARole.html)\.
+For instructions, see [Create a role](https://docs.servicenow.com/bundle/newyork-platform-administration/page/administer/roles/task/t_CreateARole.html)\.

 1. Grant roles to the following users:
    + **System Administrator \(admin\)**: For simplicity in this example, user **admin** is designated as the administrator of the AWS Service Catalog scoped application\.
 Grant this user both of the administrative permissions from the adapter, **x\_126749\_aws\_sc\_portfolio\_manager** and **x\_126749\_aws\_sc\_account\_admin**\.
 In a real scenario, these roles would likely be granted to two different users\.
    + **Abel Tuter**: The user **abel\.tuter** is chosen as an illustrative end user\.
 Grant Abel the new role **order\_aws\_sc\_products**\.
 This allows him to order products from AWS\.

+## Fix Script for AWS Account Type Entries<a name="servicenow-script"></a>

+ Version 2\.3\.3 of the Connector for ServiceNow enables ServiceNow administrators to identify AWS account type entries as End User or Sync User\.
+If you've installed previous versions of the Connector for ServiceNow, version 2\.3\.3 comes with a ServiceNow Fix Script that automatically updates the account type entries\.

+**To run the Fix Script**

+1. In the ServiceNow dashboard, in the left menu, search for **Fix scripts**\.

+1. Find the script named **Update AWS account type**\.

+1. Choose **Run Fix Script**\.

 ## Configuring Accounts<a name="configure-accounts"></a>

 1. Log in as the system administrator\.

-1. In the AWS Service Catalog scoped app **Accounts** menu, create two accounts, one for sync and one for provisioning: **snow\-stsuser\-account** and **snow\-sync\-account\.** Note that the names here are chosen for convenience to make it easy to see which IAM user they correspond to \(these are the users created in the AWS setup\)\.
+1. In the AWS Service Catalog scoped app **Accounts** menu, create two entries for every AWS account, one for sync and one for provisioning: **snow\-stsuser\-account** and **snow\-sync\-account\.** You need to use the keys and secret keys from the users you created in AWS\.
+Note that the names here are chosen for convenience to make it easy to see which IAM user they correspond to \(these are the users created in the AWS setup\)\.

+   For the GovCloud regions and account entry type "Type" are required for the Connector to point to the appropriate GovCloud endpoints\.
+There are two new regions available: **US GovCloud \(US West\) \- FIPS 2**, and **US GovCloud \(US West\)**, used for Non\-FIPS\.

+**To create SyncUser account entry**

+1. Enter the name as an account entry identifier, such as **snow\-sync\-account** \(for Commercial region\), or **snow\-sync\-account\_GovCloud** \(for GovCloud region\)\.

+1. Enter AWS access key and secret access key from the AWS account sync user IAM configurations\.

+1. Enter account entry type of **Sync User**\.
+Note that this feature was added to address the unique GovCloud endpoints\.

-1. The **snow\-stsuser\-account** account has no regions configured\.
-The **snow\-sync\-account** user has one region configured, matching the region where AWS Service Catalog is defined\.
-You validate this in the next section\.
+1. Choose the Commercial or GovCloud region\.
+Validate this in the next section\.

-1. Note that you need to use the keys and secret keys from the users you created in AWS\.
+1. Save or update the sync user information\.

+**To create EndUser account entry**

+1. Enter the name as an account entry identifier, such as **snow\-stsuser\-account** \(for Commercial region\), or **snow\-stsuser\-account\_GovCloud** \(for GovCloud region\)\.

+1. Enter AWS access key and secret access key from the AWS account sync user IAM configurations\.

+1. Enter account entry type of **End User**\.
+Note that this feature was added to address the unique GovCloud endpoints\.

+1. For GovCloud users only: select the GovCloud region\.
+This is required to address the unique service endpoints in GovCloud\.
+**Note**
+For commercial regions, do not select a region in the End User account entry\.

+1. Save or update the end user information\.

 ## Validating Connectivity to AWS Regions<a name="validate-regions"></a>